Why is Los Angeles protesting? 700 Marines set to be deployed on streets as curfew hits city

 He added that the mobilization is “the wrong mission and will erode public trust.”

-The state National Guard had not been federalized by a president – in doing so overriding a governor – since 1965.
+The state National Guard had not been federalized by a president, thereby overriding a governor, since 1965.

 How have things progressed since?